 - Stitch along both sides, 1/2″ from the edge.
 Back stitch at the places where the short edges meet to add a little reinforcement.

 Once the final edges are sewn, you’re ready to flip the cover right side out.
 Use your fingertip to push out the corners.

 This cover will now slip easily on and off your pillow like an envelope.
 No zippers or buttons required, just a bit of squishing to get it to fit.

-Make multiple covers for the same pillow to enjoy different looks throughout the year.
 This is a great way to update your decor on a small budget.